Bhanuprakashrathood03/Financial_Fraud_Detector/README.md

     ```

 2.  **Set up your Hugging Face Token:**
-    For seamless authentication, create a file named `.env` in the project's root directory and add your token:
+    Create a file named `.env` in the project's root directory and add your token to it.
+This allows the application to download the model securely.
     ```
     HUGGING_FACE_HUB_TOKEN="hf_YourAccessTokenHere"
     ```
-    The `transformers` library will automatically detect and use this token.

 3.  **Create a virtual environment and install dependencies:**
     ```bash